 Part D Donut Hole

 The Medicare donut hole was formerly a period in which Medicare Part D didn’t cover any of your prescription drug costs.
-The donut hole has been slowly closing since the Affordable Care Act was passed in 2010.
-However, it’s closing for brand-name drugs in 2019 thanks to the Bipartisan Budget Act of 2018.
+Now, it has closed and you only pay 25 percent for brand-name and generic drugs in the coverage gap.

-Once you and your drug plan have collectively paid $4,020 or more within a single calendar year, you will pay no more than 25 percent coinsurance for brand-name and generic drugs.
-However, you will need to pay $6,350 in 2020 to exit the donut hole and enter catastrophic coverage in which you will only pay 5 percent the cost of your drug.
+Once you and your drug plan have collectively paid $4,130 or more within a single calendar year, you will pay no more than 25 percent coinsurance for brand-name and generic drugs.
+However, you will need to pay $6,550 in 2021 to exit the donut hole and enter catastrophic coverage in which you will only pay 5 percent of the cost of your drug.